sonofhypnos/thoughts/posts/vyvanse-half-life.md

 -   Learn more about why things are half-life in the body? -\> Rate of removal is proportional to how much material is in the blood

--   I\'ve now gone 10 years in my life taking this medication and just taking the 13h that it is supposed to work for granted.
+-   I've now gone 10 years in my life taking this medication and just taking the 13h that it is supposed to work for granted.

 TODO open questions